empoweredfutures/ef-tech-docs/contributing.md

 Once you have access to a repo you can clone it locally and start coding.
 Cloning can be done with the `git clone` command or with github desktop.

-You'll need a `.env` file for some of the repos to run correctly, you can find these files on your EF google drive.
+You'll need a `.env` file for the repos to run correctly, you can find these files on your EF google drive.
 You can find them under `Shared Drives > Technology & Innovation > Technology & Innovation Shared Space > env`.

-`.env` files are typically only for backend repos but in the case of the task management app and the mentorship platform re-write, both the backend and frontend are a single repo.

 ### Branching